"All I want is to wake up energized and to feel like I can take on whatever comes my way!"

 - Dairy: milk (warm milk, just like grandma used to say), and yogurt are good choices when it comes to pre-bedtime snacks.
 Notice we didn't say sugar-loaded ice cream!
 Instead, try smoothies with fruit and yogurt!
 Dairy contains tryptophan, the sleep-promoting amino acid...in combination with the fruit, a winning combination!

-- Whole grains: choose a little spot of whole grains for your snack one hour before bedtime -- some great ideas are air-popped popcorn (we have several delicious ideas!), oats (Baked Oatmeal Cups or Chunky Monkey Breakfast Cookies), or simply a couple of whole wheat or whole grain crackers with nut butter.
+- Whole grains: choose a little serving of whole grains for your snack one hour before bedtime -- some great ideas are air-popped popcorn (we have several delicious ideas!), oats (Baked Oatmeal Cups or Chunky Monkey Breakfast Cookies), or simply a couple of whole wheat or whole grain crackers with nut butter.

 - Kale: we all know yogurt and milk are good calcium-rich foods, but don't leave out green leafy vegetables like kale and collard greens!
 They are loaded with healthy amounts of calcium, and research suggests that being calcium deficient actually can make it more difficult to fall asleep.
 Try our kale chips - 3 ways!